inkandthunder/khajiit/README.md

 ### Description

-This is a personal-use generic Javascript development environment boilerplate.
+:cat: This is a personal-use generic Javascript development environment boilerplate.

 ### Status
 |System|Status|